Protected Species Assessment Workshop (PSAW) II

 Over the last decade, a number of new approaches for estimating species densities and range shifts have emerged; these include Gaussian predictive process models, flexible generalized additive mixed models, and machine learning techniques (e.g. maxEnt, random forests).
 While the majority of applications have focused on applying these methods to fisheries – independent data sources (such as surveys), there may be utility in combining inference from surveys and other data types.
 Examples of additional data may include data from fisheries (targeted or non-targeted catches that represent non-random samples), passive acoustic monitoring, and opportunistic sightings from non-survey sources.
 Other non-survey data sources, such as satellite tagging data, may also be combined with surveys used to estimate changes in distribution.
 In this symposium, talks will highlight the ranges of methods that are used for estimating changes in spatial distributions, including discussions of the benefits and potential pitfalls of each.
 We also welcome presentations that include examples of using multiple data types, or illustrate applications to data limited species.

-The workshop will include keynote talks, plenary presentations, group discussions, oral presentations, speed talks, a poster session, and plenty of opportunities to meet up with your colleagues.
-Continue to check the website for updates to the workshop agenda.
+The workshop will include keynote talks, plenary presentations, group discussions, oral presentations, and plenty of opportunities to meet up with your colleagues.

 RSVP: RSVP submission is now closed.